joshkadis/themostlaps/copy/privacy.md

 SECTION 1 - WHAT DO WE DO WITH YOUR INFORMATION?

-When you authorize us to access your Strava data, we collect personal information such as your name and email address.
+When you authorize us to access your Strava data, we collect some personal information provided by the Strava API.

 Email marketing (if applicable): With your permission, we may send you promotional emails.